ddev/ddev/docs/content/users/quickstart.md

     === "Drupal 10"

-        ### Drupal 10 composer build
+        ### Drupal 10 via Composer

-        [Drupal 10](https://www.drupal.org/about/10) is not yet released, but lots of people want to test and contribute to it.
-It's easy to set it up in DDEV:
+        [Drupal 10](https://www.drupal.org/about/10) isn’t released yet, but many want to test and contribute to it.

         ```bash
         mkdir my-drupal10-site